Quitch/GW-AI-Overhaul/.github/ISSUE_TEMPLATE/bug_report.md

 [ ] I have verified this bug with all other mods disabled

-[ ] I did not create this war while using one of the documented [incompatible mods](https://github.com/Quitch/GW-AI-Overhaul#incompatible-mods)
+[ ] I am not using one of the documented [incompatible mods](https://github.com/Quitch/GW-AI-Overhaul#incompatible-mods)

 [ ] I have confirmed this happens after [verifying the games files](https://support.planetaryannihilation.com/kb/faq.php?id=188)